 Determining whether goodwill is impaired requires an estimation of the value in use of the cash-generating units to which goodwill has been allocated.
 The value in use calculation requires the entity to estimate the future cash flows expected to arise from the cash-generating unit and a suitable discount rate in order to calculate present value.
-The carrying amount of goodwill at the end of the reporting period was $\pounds$ 90,605,000 (2019: $\pounds$ 36,540,000).
-No impairment loss was recognised during the financial year based on the impairment testing assessment.
+The carrying amount of goodwill at the end of the reporting period was £102,719,000 (2020: £90,605,000).